sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 [1/3, sqrt(pi)]
 ```

-## Not all systems of inequalities can be reduced
+## Not All Systems of Inequalities Can Be Reduced

-### Systems of inequalities which cannot be satisfied
+### Systems of Inequalities Which Cannot Be Satisfied

 If the system of inequalities has incompatible conditions, for example $x < 0$
 and $x > \pi$, SymPy will return `False`: